 PhD - Exercise Physiology (University of Brighton)

-Dr Andy Philp joined the School of Sport and Exercise Sciences in October 2012 to establish a world-leading research group studying the impact of diet and exercise on the molecular regulation of skeletal muscle adaptation.
+Dr Andy Philp joined the School of Sport, Exercise and Rehabilitation Sciences in October 2012 to establish a world-leading research group studying the impact of diet and exercise on the molecular regulation of skeletal muscle adaptation.